NAL-i5K/Organism_Onboarding/README.md

 ```

 ## File explanation :tada:
+- **final-workflow.cwl** : Take the cwl file inside flow folder, which is basically nested workflow(workflow of workflow).
 - **block** : It is the basic functional structure, like a building brick.
 I copy from block sample if I develope a new block.
 <br>
-- **demo workflow**: These demo directory try to see how the connecting block work, and the most important file is -workflow.cwl.
+- **demo workflow** : These demo directory try to see how the connecting block work, and the most important file is -workflow.cwl.
 Other cwl files are copy from block folder.
-- **storage**: It is a recycle bin.
+- **storage** : It is a recycle bin.
 <br>
-- **flow_apollo2**: I break down the apollo2 onstage step in data wrangling into 11 CWL steps.
+- **flow_apollo2** : I break down the apollo2 onstage step in data wrangling into 11 CWL steps.
 [Here is the link of original shell script file](https://gitlab.com/i5k_Workspace/apollo2_data_build_scripts/blob/master/build_apollo2_flatfiles.sh)
 <br>
-- **flow_setup**: Download data, checksums, gunzip, create initial data folder strcture.
+- **flow_setup** : Download data, checksums, gunzip, create initial data folder strcture.
 <br>
-- **final-workflow.cwl**: Take the cwl file inside flow folder, which is basically nested workflow(workflow of workflow).
 <br>
 Related link: https://www.commonwl.org/user_guide/22-nested-workflows/index.html
 <br>